Parliamentary.ai

 Description

 This bill fulfills a requirement under section 8 of the European Union Act 2011.
 This Act mandates parliamentary approval for certain EU decisions.
-Specifically, this bill approves two draft decisions from the Council of the European Union:
+The bill specifically approves two draft decisions:

-- Decision (a): Grants observer status to the former Yugoslav Republic of Macedonia (now North Macedonia) in the European Union Agency for Fundamental Rights.
-(Document number 11416/1/14)
+• Decision (a): Grants observer status to North Macedonia (then the former Yugoslav Republic of Macedonia) in the European Union Agency for Fundamental Rights.

-- Decision (b): Establishes a Tripartite Social Summit for Growth and Employment.
-(Document number 5820/14)
+• Decision (b): Approves the establishment of a Tripartite Social Summit for Growth and Employment.

-The bill ensures that the UK's participation in these EU initiatives is legally sound and compliant with UK law.
-The bill applies to the whole of the United Kingdom and comes into effect immediately upon passage.
+The bill applies to the whole of the United Kingdom and comes into force upon passage.

 Government Spending

-The bill itself does not directly allocate or change government spending.
-The financial implications of the approved EU decisions are separate and would need to be assessed independently for each decision.
-No figures are provided in the bill text.
+The bill itself does not directly involve any specified government spending.
+The cost implications are linked to the approved EU decisions, but no figures are provided in the bill text.

 Groups Affected

-- North Macedonia: Granted observer status in the European Union Agency for Fundamental Rights, potentially leading to increased cooperation and information sharing.
+• North Macedonia: Gains observer status in the European Union Agency for Fundamental Rights, potentially influencing its access to information and participation in agency activities.

-- European Union Agency for Fundamental Rights: Will have North Macedonia as an observer, potentially influencing its work and extending its reach.
+• European Union Agency for Fundamental Rights: Will include North Macedonia as an observer, potentially altering its activities and operations.

 Powered by nyModel